Neptune Blog

 RecallS = 3 / (3 + 10) = 0.231

-As we can see, this score is really low compared to the accuracy due to the application of the same weight to all classes present.
+As we can see, this score is much lower compared to the standard accuracy due to the application of the same weight to all classes present.
 So now we know that to get a better score, more data regarding P, S and R classes is needed.

-• Accuracy can be a useful measure if we have a similar balance in the dataset.
-If not, then Balanced Accuracy might be necessary.
+• Standard accuracy can be a useful measure if we have a balanced dataset.
+If not, then balanced accuracy might be necessary.
 A model can have high accuracy with bad performance, or low accuracy with better performance, which can be related to the accuracy paradox.

 Consider the confusion matrix below for an imbalanced classification.